 Duh, right… but there’s a fine line between being loosened up and being sauced.
 According to vinepair.com, two drinks is just about right for getting that blood flowing.
 If you want to really get it right, try red wine.
 It can cause the sex drive to be even more pronounced than other beverages.

 What does it for you?
 Share with us your sexy secrets to a romantic dinner and, er, dessert.
-And if you want to amp things up a bit, visit a Seductions near you: Conway, Fayetteville, Jacksonville, Jonesboro, or Little Rock.
+And if you want to amp things up a bit, visit a Seductions near you: Conway, Fayetteville, Jacksonville, or Jonesboro.